Franovski/JavaTechProject/README.md

 - `POST /api/auth/otp/verify`
   Verify OTP for both **LOGIN_2FA** and **PASSWORD_RESET**.
 - `POST /api/auth/otp/request`
-  Resend OTP when the user did not receive it or it expired.
+  Resend OTP when the user did not receive it, or it expired.

 ### Authorization & errors

 - Role-based access enforced via **Spring Security**.
-- UI hides/disables actions that are not allowed for Student/Instructor/Admin.
+- UI hides/disables actions that are not allowed for Customer/Admin.
 - `GlobalExceptionHandler` converts exceptions into a unified `ErrorResponse` with:
     - timestamp
     - HTTP status